pentlander/sasquach/NOTES.md

 can't think of a usecase for private fields/funcs in anon structs.
 Should test this out more.
 Maybe modules are still structs, but slightly special due to this.

+## Compiler Pipeline
+ANTLR -> AST -> AstValidator -> TypeResolver -> BytecodeGeneration
+Should the AstValidator and TypeResolver be flipped?
+E.g. TypeResolver cannot resolve a VarReference to a variable or function that hasn't been declared yet, so current order seems to make sense.

 # Example Future Code

 ## Result Type